click photo to view photo gallery

 Florida Keys, Florida

-In recent decades, recurring algal blooms have affected large portions of the shallow waters of the Florida Keys.
-These blooms suck the oxygen out of the water, causing extensive sponge die-offs and turning once healthy areas into “sponge barrens” that no longer provide habitat for recreationally and economically important fin- and shellfishes such as gray snapper and spiny lobster.
-In response to this loss, habitat managers have begun to restore degraded seafloor communities by growing sponges in marine “nurseries” and transplanting them into areas in which they once thrived.
+In recent decades, recurring algal blooms have been sucking the oxygen out of the shallow waters of the Florida Keys.
+Sponges can’t survive without oxygen, and these once healthy expanses of habitat for juvenile fishes and shellfish have become “sponge barrens.”
+In response to this loss, habitat managers have begun growing sponges in marine “nurseries” and transplanting them into areas in which they once thrived.
 The pilot project has shown promising results, but a large-scale effort is required to jump-start the natural process of sponge proliferation and ensure restored areas are truly sustainable over time.

 To date, several thousand sponges have been propagated within a network of in-water sponge nurseries in the Florida Keys, led by the Florida Fish and Wildlife Conservation Commission (FWC).
-When transplanted onto sponge-barren seafloor, sponges produced by this method exhibit high growth and survival, and provide habitat for many fishes and invertebrates.
+When transplanted onto sponge-barren seafloor, sponges thrive.

 Text and images provided by FL FWC.